pburkholder/fips-examples/deckset.md

 1. FIPS leads to intolerable operational/security tradeoffs
    1. Example AWS ALBs
+   2. Still not GA (and details are under NDA)

 2. FIPS timelines are glacial

 3. FIPS is incompatible with open-source software
     1. Can't test against it
     2. Can't build for it
+    3. AWS doesn't support it for OSS databases (MySQL and Psql)

-4. FIPS is a nightmare on GoLang
+4. FIPS is a nightmare on [GoLang](https://github.com/golang/go/issues/33281) and results in only one K8s distro for government. (see also: anti-competitive)

 11. FIPS is anti-competitive